LANL-Seismoacoustics/riddl/doc/source/quickstart.rst

         riddl models fk build --data-dir ./data/Bishop_etal2022 --output-id soi_test --output-dir ./models/example --labels-file labels_file.txt --merge-labels-file merge_labels_file.txt

-We found that configuration based on text files works well to manage the categorical data: the labels, which labels to merge, if any; and file patterns to use specific data filtered by some criterion - such as station names.
+We found that configuration based on text files works well to manage the categorical data: (1) the labels, (2) which labels to merge, if any; and (3) file patterns to filter the input array-processed data - such as station names.

-* :code:`labels_file.txt`: A list of the labels for the ML model, with each label on a separate line.
+#. :code:`labels_file.txt`: A list of the labels for the ML model, with each label on a separate line.

-* :code:`merge_labels_file.txt`: An optional list of the labels to merge when training the ML model, with each label on a separate line.
+#. :code:`merge_labels_file.txt`: An optional list of the labels to merge when training the ML model, with each label on a separate line.

-* :code:`file_pattern.txt`: An optional list of file patterns to add flexibility in which sets of data are used for training.
+#. :code:`file_pattern.txt`: An optional list of file patterns to add flexibility in which sets of data are used for training.
 Each unique file pattern, e.g., :code:`I56` (no wildcard characters required), should appear on a separate line.
-We will use this capability in the transportability analysis.
+We will use this capability in the transportability analysis below.

 ---------------------------
 Training the model
 ---------------------------
-To train a model using pre-split training and testing data use the :code:`train` command:
+To train a model using pre-split training and testing data use the :code:`train` command (be aware that training can be time intensive, requiring multiple minutes per fold):

     .. code-block:: bash

       riddl models fk train  --data-id ./models/train/soi/soi --num_folds 1

+The :code:`--data-id` flag is used to specify the file pattern (with relative directory) where training (:code:`_train*`) and testing (:code:`_test*`) tensors can be found.

 To use a k-fold split to save the best performing model, set the number of folds > 1.